 - Patients must not have any history of anaphylaxis or uncontrolled asthma.
 Uncontrolled asthma is defined as a patient having any one of the following criteria: * Poor symptom control: Asthma Control Questionnaire (ACQ) consistently > 1.5 or Asthma Control Test Questionnaire (ACT) < 20 (or “not well controlled” by National Asthma Education and Prevention Program [NAEPP] or Global Initiative for Asthma [GINA] guidelines over the 3 months or evaluation) * Frequent severe exacerbations: 2 or more bursts of systemic corticosteroids (CSs) (> 3 days each) in the previous year * Serious exacerbations: at least one hospitalization, intensive care unit stay or mechanical ventilation in the previous year * Airflow limitation: Forced expiratory volume in 1 second (FEV1) < 80% predicted (in the presence of reduced FEV1/forced vital capacity [FVC] defined as less than the normal lower limit) following a withhold of both short- and long-acting bronchodilators

-- Patients must not have experienced any immune related adverse event, including pneumonitis that led to permanent discontinuation of prior immunotherapy and/or required prolonged high dose of steroids
+- Patients must not have experienced any immune related adverse event (including but not limited to pneumonitis), that led to permanent discontinuation of prior immunotherapy and/or required prolonged high dose of steroids (defined as > 10 mg daily prednisone or equivalent for more than 56 days [8 weeks])

 - Patients must not have evidence of active infection requiring systemic therapy